phdargen/cdp-agentkit/typescript/agentkit/src/action-providers/zeroX/README.md

 - All token amounts should be specified in whole units (e.g., "1.5" ETH, not wei)
 - Slippage setting is optional and defaults to 1% (100 basis points) if not specified
 - Always check price quotes before executing swaps to ensure favorable rates
+- For affiliate fees: provide swapFeeRecipient to enable fees (swapFeeBps defaults to 1%)
+- Affiliate fees are automatically collected from the sellToken and sent to the specified recipient address

 For more information on the **0x Protocol**, visit [0x Protocol Documentation](https://docs.0x.org/).